coreos/bootupd/README.md

 ## Status

-bootupd supports updating GRUB and shim for UEFI firmware on x86_64 and aarch64, and GRUB for BIOS firmware on x86_64.
+bootupd supports updating GRUB and shim for UEFI firmware on x86_64, aarch64, and riscv64, and GRUB for BIOS firmware on x86_64 and ppc64le.
 The project is [deployed in Fedora CoreOS](https://docs.fedoraproject.org/en-US/fedora-coreos/bootloader-updates/) and derivatives, and is also used by the new [`bootc install`](https://github.com/containers/bootc/#using-bootc-install) functionality.
 The bootupd CLI should be considered stable.